amypumanee/project-0/readme.md

 - The Winner is Player O
 - DRAW!

+3. Your score will keep and show on Score Board.

-3. You can click Reset button to replay the game.
+4. You can click Replay button to replay the game or Restart button to restart the Score Board.

+## Feature

+This simple Tic Tac Toe game need 2 player to play this game.
+When someone win, the wining line will flash and keep score on the Score Board.

+### Many many thanks to...

+Super Joel.
+Sweetie Rashida.
+My all Lovely classmates.